 We also offer referrals if you experience any of the following concerns:

 - Breastfeeding support

-- Emotional problems, including anxiety, mood swings, depression or feelings of being overwhelmed
+- Emotional problems, including anxiety, mood swings, depression or feelings

 - Family conflict due to domestic violence, drug abuse or other issues

 - Resources needed to care for your newborn

 Our staff of case managers is very knowledgeable about the resources available